 The lower right figures show the distribution of turbulent energy generating in liquid nitrogen for a circular pipe with an inner diameter of 15 mm, and an equilateral triangular pipe with sides of 26 mm having the same hydraulic diameter (D = 15 mm) as for the circular pipe.
 Even though the hydraulic diameter is the same, the influence of the turbulent energy generating at the apexes means that the average turbulent energy is greater for the triangular pipe than for the circular pipe.

-The effects of the secondary flow of solid particles and the distribution of turbulent generating in liquid nitrogen on pressure drop reduction and heat transfer deterioration are described in "Circular, triangular, and square pipe flows".
+The effects of the secondary flow of the second kind of solid particles and liquid nitrogen, and the distribution of turbulent generating in liquid nitrogen on pressure drop reduction and heat transfer deterioration are described in "Circular, triangular, and square pipe flows".

 * PIV method: The velocity of solid particles is directly measured using the Particle Image Velocimetry method.